Visa Application Channels

 - Notification via Email or SMS

-The visa authority will send a notification via email or SMS indicating that your application has been rejected.
-This communication will typically include a brief explanation of the reason for the rejection.
+The visa authority or your authorised agent will send a notification via email or SMS informing you that your application has been rejected.
+This communication will usually include a brief explanation or code indicating the reason for the rejection.

 - Rejection Letter